 Why You Need to Consider Business Interruption Insurance

-As you seek remedies under your business interruption loss coverage, you should anticipate that the insurance companies may be more oriented towards denial.
+As you seek remedies under your business interruption insurance coverage, you should anticipate that the insurance companies may be more oriented towards denial.
 However, the likelihood of a successful result will be increased when you arm yourself with an understanding of your policy and submit a claim on a timely basis.
 The sooner you start the process, the better.

 Business interruption insurance claims can be confusing, especially at times like these.